 So, Halloween is supposedly bad because it undermines the message that children shouldn’t talk to strangers.
 You tell them all year not to talk to strangers and not to eat any food offered by them, and then for one night, send them off round the neighbourhood knocking on doors and asking for food.
 It certainly looks like a big contradiction, but I don’t see a problem with it.

 First of all, if you aren’t comfortable with your kid knocking on stranger’s doors, it’s always possible to give your child limits: don’t go down that street; only knock on your friend’s doors, etc etc.

 Secondly, is there really anything wrong with your child having one night a year to discover that people in their neighbourhood are actually very nice and trustworthy?
-That most people don’t want to hurt children and may even want to make their lives happier?
+That most people don’t want to hurt children and may even like them and want to make their lives happier?

 Thirdly, I don’t think it’s invariably bad for children to talk to strangers.
 When children actually face strangers and talk to them, they are more likely to get a sense of what constitutes a normal interaction between an adult and child, and thereby have a better sense of what is abnormal, should they ever come across it.
 If this is combined with teaching them some basic training in safety and bodily autonomy, then they will be equipped as they possibly can be to face stranger danger.